DeepKondal/Paradise_Ecommerce/README.md

 7. **Access on Browser**
    Visit `http://<your-ec2-public-ip>:8000`

-> ✅ Tip: For production use, configure Gunicorn + Nginx or use Elastic Beanstalk with MySQL RDS.
+>  NOTE: For production use, you can configure Gunicorn + Nginx or use Elastic Beanstalk with MySQL RDS.

 ---

 ## 👥 Contributors

 - Abideep Kondal
-- Adilmanzoor Kalilur Rahman
 - Derrick Narkah
+- Adilmanzoor Kalilur

 ---

 ## 📄 License